 What to do about Layoffs?

-Monkhouse Law has experience dealing with complex layoff matters, including success on appeal relating to layoffs, constructive dismissal, and wages owing in layoff situations.
-If these are issues you are dealing with make sure to contact us at 416-907-9249 today for a free consultation.
+Monkhouse Law Employment Lawyers have experience dealing with complex layoff matters, including success on appeal relating to layoffs, constructive dismissal, and wages owing in layoff situations.
+If these are issues you are dealing with, contact us today.